Real-time Inflation Forecasting Using Non-linear Dimension Reduction Techniques: Forecasting US inflation

 Weights obtained by combining models according to their predictive power convey useful information about the adequacy of each model over time.
 In order to get a comprehensive picture of the effects of different model modifications, we combine our models and model specifications in various ways.

 \autoref{tab:lplcombi} presents the forecasting results when we use DMA to combine models.
-Again, all models are benchmarked to the AR model with constant parameters and the HS prior.
-The first row depicts the relative performance of the best performing single model for the chosen time horizon.
+Again, all models are benchmarked to the AR model with constant parameters and the Minnesota prior.
+The first row depicts the relative performance of the single best performing model for the chosen time horizon.

 The table can be understood as follows.
 Each entry includes \textit{all} dimension reduction techniques.
 The rows define whether the model space includes all factors $q \in \{5, 15, 30\}$ or whether we combine models with a fixed number of factors exclusively.
 The columns refer to model spaces which include only constant parameter, time-varying parameter or both specifications in the respective model pool.
-Since we also discriminate between two competing priors we also consider model weights if we condition on either the HS or the SSVS prior or average across both prior specifications (the first upper part of the table with $\{\text{HS, SSVS}\}$).
+Since we also discriminate between two competing priors we consider model weights conditioning on either the horseshoe or the Minnesota prior or average across both prior specifications (the first upper part of the table with $\{\text{HS, MIN}\}$).

-Across all three forecast horizons considered, we again find only limited accuracy improvements for point forecasts relative to the AR model.
-This, however, does not carry over to LPLs.
-For density forecasts, we find that DMA-based combinations improve upon the single best performing model for all forecast horizons.
-Hence, allowing models to change over the hold-out period leads to superior predictive accuracy.